ConcernedCitizen2025/Project2025-Assistant/signs.md

 # Protest Sign Downloads

-Looking for bold, impactful signs to bring to your next protest or boycott?
+Looking for bold, impactful signs to bring to your next protest?
 We've got you covered.
 Below, you'll find a growing collection of printable protest signs — all **100% free to download**.
 Each design is available in high-resolution formats suitable for **poster-size printing (20x30 inches)**.
 Whether you're marching for justice or making a statement, these signs are here to amplify your voice.

 ---